Researching the causes of traffic injuries

-First published in From Cell to Society 2019.
+First published in the booklet From Cell to Society 2019.

 Professor of Public Health Epidemiology at the Department of Global Public Health

 Marie Hasselberg was born in Gävle in 1961.
 She studied sociology at Stockholm University where she graduated in 1985.
 During the 1980s and 1990s she worked with public health- related issues at the Stockholm County Council and the National Board of Health and Welfare, among others.
 In 2002-2003 she worked at the Ministry of Health and Social Affairs as part of the Child Safety Commission.

 Hasselberg successfully defended her doctoral thesis in social medicine at KI in 2004.
 Since that time she has been conducting research at KI’s Department of Global Public Health.
 She was appointed Associate Professor in 2008 and has been Head of Department since 2018.

 Marie Hasselberg was appointed Professor of Public Health Epidemiology at Karolinska Institutet on 1 July 2019.